-- 17% of callers to the Women's Aid National Freephone Helpline in 2013 disclosed that they were abused by an ex-spouse or partner.
-This figure jumps to 49% in our One to One Service.
+- 23% of women who contacted Women's Aid in 2014 disclosed that they were abused by an ex-spouse or partner.
 The types of abuse disclosed after the relationship has ended included: physical and sexual assaults, stalking, including being followed, harassed by phone calls, text messages or social networks, publicly humiliating the woman, and damage to her new partner, home and property.
-[Women's Aid Annual Report 2013]
+[Women's Aid Impact Report 2014]

 Domestic Violence and minority women

-- In 2013, 30% of new women using the Women's Aid One to One Support Services were migrant women who face additional barriers when affected by domestic violence (Women's Aid Annual Report 2013).
+- In 2014, 32% of new women using the Women's Aid One to One Support Services were migrant women who face additional barriers when affected by domestic violence (Women's Aid Impact Report 2014).